-The K-pop group BTS is currently one of the buzziest musical acts, with a fan “ARMY” of millions.
+The K-pop group BTS is one of the world’s buzziest musical acts, with its devoted fan ARMY of millions.
 As it turns out, some of those fans are stars themselves.
-When BTS presented an award at the 2019 Grammys, they rubbed shoulders with their celebrity supporters while they were seated right in the center of things, next to Camila Cabello and just behind Miley Cyrus and Dolly Parton.
-A few months later, BTS flew in to New York City for a performance on Saturday Night Live with host Emma Stone — who outed herself as a major fan as well.
+When BTS presented an award at the 2019 Grammys, they got a chance to rub shoulders with their celebrity supporters while seated right in the center of things; a few months later, BTS flew in to New York City for a performance on Saturday Night Live with host Emma Stone — who outed herself as a major fan as well.
+And that was just the beginning of a high-profile year that included numerous TV appearances and the 2020 Grammys, where they performed hit “Old Town Road” alongside Lil Nas X, Diplo, Mason Ramsey and Billy Ray Cyrus.

 After meeting the boys of BTS backstage at the American Music Awards in 2017, the group and Shawn Mendes — himself a global megastar — discussed putting together a collaboration while on camera.
 In summer 2018, Mendes shared with media outlets that the desired music was still in the works.
 “I can’t give you a date because we haven’t hung out and wrote a song yet, but it will happen,” he told The Roz & Mocha Show, “’cause I love them and… their fans too.”